Consensys/quorum-hibernate/examples/README.md

-# Examples
+# Example Configurations

-This contains the sample node manager and peers config files.
+This directory contains samples for Node Manager configuration files.

-* If the Blockchain Client and Privacy Manager are both running in docker containers, see [here](./docker)
+* See [docker](docker) for examples where both Blockchain Client and Privacy Manager are running in docker containers
-* If the Blockchain Client is and Privacy Manager are running as host process, see [here](./shell)
+* See [shell](shell) for examples where both Blockchain Client and Privacy Manager are running as shell processes